 With an integration and automation layer, tasks such as user management, onboarding/offboarding, name updates and so on can be executed directly from the service desk platform.
-Without the integration and automation capabilities, service desk technicians are doing this work manually or are relying on a patchwork of scripts and APIs.
+Without integration and automation capabilities, service desk technicians are doing this work manually or are relying on a patchwork of scripts and APIs.

-What we see now is that IT Service Management Software needs to have an inherent integration and workflow automation layer.
-To do this, TeamDynamix built an iPaaS (Integration Platform as a Service) to work directly with the ITSM Software.
-This is a cloud-based platform used to connect a variety of different systems, technologies and applications – whether they are on-premise or in the cloud – and avoid the use of middleware and specialized hardware.
+What we see now is that IT Service Management software needs to have an inherent integration and workflow automation layer.
+To do this, TeamDynamix built iPaaS (Integration Platform as a Service) to work directly with the ITSM Software.
+This is a cloud-based platform used to connect a variety of different systems, technologies and applications – whether they are on-premises or in the cloud – and avoid the use of middleware and specialized hardware.
 Using iPaaS, people can build automated workflows that do several tasks, simple or complex, including the syncing of data, onboarding/offboarding or resetting passwords.

 As an example, BYU-Idaho started exploring TeamDynamix iPaaS when they realized they wanted to automate various processes on their campus, specifically onboarding new employees and sending out financial aid notifications.
 Using iPaaS, the team at BYU-Idaho created flows to take an employee through the entire onboarding process.

 This is incredibly beneficial and saves the university a lot of time since they regularly hire student employees.
 These students need a lot of access to different tools and programs and giving access/taking it away is now a seamless, quick task.